-10 Management
+10 Server Management

+The following requirements are meant to create a uniform interface between the rack or system-level managers and individual servers within the sleds:
-Each CG-OpenRack-19 server shall have a dedicated BMC for various out-of-band platform management services.

-The health status of host processor should not affect the normal operation and network connectivity of the BMC.

-The BMC shall not share memory with host processor.

-The BMC management connectivity should work independently from host, and have no NIC driver dependency for Out-of-Band communication if using a shared-NIC.

-The BMC shall support a remote console, also known as Serial-Over-LAN (SOL) through the management network.

-POST codes should be displayed in SOL console during system POST.

-Before the system has the first screen, POST codes should be stored and displayed in the SOL console in sequence.
-For example, display as "[00] [01] [02] [E0]..." etc. After the system has the first screen in the SOL console, the last POST code received on port 80 is displayed in the lower right corner of the SOL console screen.

-The BMC should support high-performance remote KVM and remote storage over the management interface.

-The BMC shall be fully IPMI 2.0 and DCMI 1.5 Compliant.

-BMC firmware shall support remote system power on/off/cycle and warm reboot through In-Band or Out-of-Band IPMI commands

-BMC firmware shall support a power-on policy selectable to be last-state, always-on, and always-off.
-The default setting is last-state.

-A change of power policy should be supported by IPMI command and take effect without a BMC firmware cold reset or a system reboot.
+- Each CG-OpenRack-19 server shall have a dedicated BMC for various out-of-band platform management services. - The health status of host processor should not affect the normal operation and network connectivity of the BMC. - The BMC shall not share memory with the host processor. - The BMC management connectivity should work independently from the host, and have no NIC driver dependency for Out-of-Band communication if using a shared NIC. - The BMC shall support a remote console, also known as Serial-Over-LAN (SOL) through the management network. - POST codes should be displayed in the SOL console during system POST. - Before the system has the first screen, POST codes should be stored and displayed in the SOL console in sequence.
+For example, display as "[00] [01] [02] [E0]..." etc. After the system has the first screen in the SOL console, the last POST code received on port 80 is displayed in the lower right corner of the SOL console screen. - The BMC should support high-performance remote KVM and remote storage over the management interface. - The BMC shall be fully IPMI 2.0 and DCMI 1.5 Compliant. - BMC firmware shall support remote system power on/off/cycle and warm reboot through In-Band or Out-of-Band IPMI commands. - BMC firmware shall support a power-on policy selectable to be last-state, always-on, and always-off.
+The default setting is last-state. - A change of power policy should be supported by an IPMI command and take effect without a BMC firmware cold reset or a system reboot.

-Vendors should provide tool(s) to implement remote BMC firmware update, which will not require any physical access to the system.
+Vendors should provide tool(s) to implement remote BMC firmware updates, which will not require any physical access to the system.
 Remote update means either through Out-of-Band by management network or through In-Band by logging into local OS with data network.

-Note - Server/node BMC IP addresses within sled locations can be discovered heuristically; there is no specification for any explicit/out of band identification mechanism.
+Note: Server/node BMC IP addresses within sled locations can be discovered heuristically.
+There is no specification for any explicit/out of band identification mechanism.